 When was the last time you welcomed a new believer into your church?
 More importantly, when was the last time you shared the Gospel?

-If people aren't being saved, you need to question whether you're doing your job as a church leader when it comes to the Great Commission.
+If people aren't being saved, you need to question whether you're doing your job as a church leader following the Great Commission.

 What to Do About It

+You must also use the right approach when attracting nonbelievers.
 This is not about forcing your beliefs on others.
-It's about loving them and giving them the opportunity to see what you believe.
+It's about loving them and helping them see what you believe.

-Are you teaching the Gospel?
-If you're not, that's a problem.
+Although a strong religious approach may alienate some nonbelievers, you must also preach the gospel at your churches.
 Every week there is the potential that someone can walk in your doors and hear you preach.
+They may become enlightened and decide to return.

 5. Tithes Are Decreasing